RESEARCH STARTER

 Fruit is served with most meals, and desserts typically incorporate fruits such as coconut, pineapple, papaya, and guava.
 Popular drinks include coconut water, switcha (a lime-based drink), rum punch, and Kalik, a Bahamian beer.

-Arts & Entertainment: The fine arts in the Bahamas are largely overshadowed by the huge tourist trade, with its emphasis on shopping and entertainment.
+Arts & Entertainment: The fine arts in the Bahamas are largely overshadowed by the huge tourist trade, with emphasis on shopping and entertainment.
 One notable local artist was Exuma-born Amos Ferguson, a former house painter who turned to producing original artworks in his forties.
 Before his death in 2009, Ferguson, a devout Baptist, portrayed common Bahamian sights and religious motifs in a bright, simplistic style using house paint on cardboard.

 The Pompey Museum of Slavery and Emancipation in Nassau is situated in the historic Vendue House, once a slave market.
 It features exhibits on the history of the islands' Black population, as well as a large Amos Ferguson collection.